How and why I got rid of my hidden clutter

 Do I like it?
 Do I need it?
 Will I use it?

-And that dis-ease leads to inaction.
+And that uneasiness leads to inaction.

 My office purge was another story.